 Data Science in Finance

-Data science is a powerful tool in the fight against fraud, honing the ability of financial institutions to recognize problematic patterns in data faster.
+Data science is a powerful tool for fraud detection and prevention, honing the ability of financial institutions to recognize problematic patterns in data faster.
 Data science can also help reduce non-performing assets, revealing downward trends sooner.